eric-hedengren/curseforge-project-analytics/README.md

 To create a graph, use the [RunGraphGenerator.bat](Analytics/Run/RunGraphGenerator.bat), or [Analytics.pyw](Analytics/Analytics.pyw), and using either of these require steps 1 and 2.
 A graph should save to the "Graphs Folder" using the most recent files from different projects in the "Data Folder".
 If this step fails to execute, try uninstalling then reinstalling python and the packages in steps 1 and 2 from your computer.
 If you generate a graph that has the same name, the new graph will replace the old one.

 ### 4. Using Your Mod Stats
-The files in [Mod Name/Data](Analytics/Data "Data Folder") and [Mod Name/Graphs](Analytics/Graphs "Graphs Folder") are just example files from my personal CurseForge projects.
-To customize for your own data, go to the [Curseforge Analytics](https://authors.curseforge.com/dashboard/projects) site, and download the stats of the projects you would like to analyze.
+The files in [Mod Name/Data](Analytics/Data "Data Folder") and [Mod Name/Graphs](Analytics/Graphs "Graphs Folder") are just example files from my personal Curse Forge projects.
+To customize for your own data, go to the [Curse Forge Analytics](https://authors.curseforge.com/dashboard/projects) site, and download the stats of the projects you would like to analyze.
 Put the downloaded files in the "Data Folder" on your desktop, and delete the example data, as well as the graphs located in the "Graphs Folder".

 ### 5. Adding More Data
 If you're adding new analytics, for a new day for example, the Analytics program automatically finds the latest files from different projects in your Data Folder, or the most recent one by date, so try not to rename your data files.

 ## Thanks for trying this out!
 I hope this helps!
-Here are the [projects](https://www.curseforge.com/members/baconbombingdeveloper/projects "BaconBombingDeveloper CurseForge Projects") that I used for example stats.
+Here are the [projects](https://www.curseforge.com/members/baconbombingdeveloper/projects "BaconBombingDeveloper Curse Forge Projects") that I used for example stats.

 If you like this idea and think it should be integrated into the Curse Forge webpage, you can vote for the [feature request](https://twitch.uservoice.com/forums/915910-game-mods-curseforge/suggestions/40317994-plots-for-author-project-analytics "Vote on Twitch").